SoxZz5/NFT-tuto/doc/tuto/SolidityAndContract.md

 }

-// We add another contract so we could just deploy this one and don't need to send the token adress in the constructor since it's fixed here contract PriceFeedMaticUSD is YounupNFTPriceFeed {
+// We add another contract so we could just deploy this one and don't need to send the token adress in the constructor since it's fixed here
+// Here we pass the data from the MATIC testnet or mainnet because our NFT will be on polygon (MATIC) contract PriceFeedMaticUSD is YounupNFTPriceFeed {
     /**
      * Network: Polygon